The Ultimate Dentist’s Guide to Selecting Intraoral Cameras 2021

 - In terms of restorative dentistry, you can show and compare the state of the teeth prior to and after treatment

-- Validation: Your patient can see the state of his/her oral health in real-time as you explain what treatment is required to address problems such as plaque, corroded fillings, bleeding gums, hairline fractures, etc.
+- Validation: Your patient can see the state of his/her oral health in real-time as you explain what treatment is required to address problems.
+These include plaque, corroded fillings, bleeding gums, hairline fractures, etc.

 - Aside from being lightweight and ergonomically designed, intraoral camera wands are made to rotate from 0 to 90 degrees and use LED lighting technology for clear images, and they come with powerful magnification features.